aws-cloudformation/cfn-lint/README.md

 mqtemplate.yml:6:17
 ```

 More information describing how custom rules are setup and an overview of all operators available is documented [here](docs/custom_rules.md).

 ## Customize specifications

-The linter follows the [AWS CloudFormation Resource Specifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) by default.
+The linter follows the [AWS CloudFormation resource provider schemas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-type-schemas.html) by default.
 However, for your use case specific requirements might exist.
 For example, within your organisation it might be mandatory to use [Tagging](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).

 The linter provides the possibility to implement these customized specifications using the `--override-spec` argument.